NORTHFIELD BOARD OF EDUCATION FILE CODE: 5132

 Purpose

-Unacceptable clothing for school shall include the following:
+Unacceptable items for school shall include the following:

 Students and parent(s) or legal guardian(s) shall be informed of this policy annually at an appropriate time.